karlrees/mcserver_docker_archsystemd/README.md

 *To build/run a single server with a new world on the host:*

 1. Download the latest Minecraft x86 apk file.
-2. Save the file as "minecraft.apk" to a folder in which you wish to store your Minecraft data.
+2. Save the file as "minecraft.apk" to a folder on the host.
+We'll refer to this folder subsequently as the "resource" folder.
 3. Pull the docker image.

 ```
-docker pull karlrees/mcserver_archsystemd .
+docker pull karlrees/mcserver_archsystemd
 ```

-4. Start the docker container, replacing "/path/to/resource/folder" with the folder in which you stored the apk file in step 1.
+4. Start the docker container, replacing "/path/to/resource/folder" with the "resource" folder in which you stored the apk file in step 2.

 ```
-docker run --privileged -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v /path/to/resource/folder:/mcresources -d --network="host" karlrees/mcserver_docker_archsystemd
+docker run --privileged -v /sys/fs/cgroup:/sys/fs/cgroup:ro -v **/path/to/resource/folder**:/mcresources -d --network="host" karlrees/mcserver_docker_archsystemd
 ```

 ### Single-server / Existing world